-The parties are c ognizant th nat the sta ate is not liable for social security contributions, pursuant to 42 U.S. this contract. •
+1 The parties a are cognizant th at the state is not liable for social secur ity contributions, pursuant to 42 U.S. Co ode, section 418, relative to the compensa ation of the se econd party f or this contract. •